billfienberg/va.gov-team/products/va-gov-relaunch-2018/user-research/study-7/participant-notes/mobile/20181015-study7-mobile-p4-notes.md

 *Return user to one of the content pages or tool pages they visited in Task 2 or 3*

-- Please take a look at the navigation options on [DESKTOP: the left side of the screen] or [MOBILE: under the more in this section menu].
+- Please take a look at the navigation options on DESKTOP: the left side of the screen or MOBILE: under the more in this section menu.
 - What do you think about the options in this menu?
   - If I wasn't talking to you and I was trying to get in I would try it.
   - I've never done that before but I've refilled prescriptions online.